 Con: The Neighborhood May Change

-Because there is rent control in the area, you may notice the neighborhood start to change.
-There is a certain type of people that prefer rent-controlled areas, and this is forever changing.
+If there is rent control in your area, you may notice the neighborhood will change.
+There are people that prefer rent-controlled areas, and this is forever changing.

 Stability is important.
-So knowing that even if you never get a raise at work or a better job, you can still afford your home, is a relief.
-It’s things like this that make one think that rent control should have never been banned.
+Knowing that even if you never receive a raise at work or find a better job, you can afford your home, is a relief.

 Con: No New Apartments

-Because rent control is implemented, new apartments won’t appear nearby.
-So if you’re looking for an upgrade, it likely won’t happen.
+Rent control policies prevent new construction.
+If you’re looking for an upgrade, it won’t happen.
 Even if the laws change, the neighborhood has already set the pace.

 Pro: Won’t Be Forced To Move

-People are evicted all of the time because they can’t pay their rent.
+Evictions happen when tenants can’t pay rent.
 This is a horrible thing that no one, even the landlord, wants to happen.
 But this isn’t something that happens in rent-controlled apartments.